 - The story of a secondary character (her best friend is really struggling at school and wants to drop out)

 - The story of an antagonist (the rival drama girl at school is causing trouble for your main character)

 - Something going on in the world of the novel (the theatre department is set to be closed due to budget cuts, and the beloved drama teacher will be out of a job)

-These examples start close to your character (another storyline for her) and zoom all the way out to a concern in the larger environment.
+These examples for writing subplots and subplot ideas start close to your character (another storyline for her) and zoom all the way out to a concern in the larger environment.
 Subplots are like a seasoning.
 I can’t give you a recipe for how many to use, or what kind.
 But each one will add flavor.

-How Much Subplot and Where Do You Use It?
+How Many Subplots In a Novel and Where Do You Use It?